evan-wise/rust-life/README.md

 ## To-Do

-- Add the ability to manually raise and kill cells.
+- Add "blank" pattern and make this default.
 - Add tests for possible order dependent bugs.
 - Add tests for main and UI
-- Add "blank" pattern and make this default.
-- Add smoothing to framerate display.
 - Add "splatter" feature to randomly add cells to visible area.
 - Rewind feature.